newtonsart/game-of-life/README.md

 # game-of-life
-In memory of John H. Conway
+In memory of John H. Conway.

 Small python program that runs a random Conway's game of life patern.

 You must install numpy and matplotlib modules with: